OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 ## Overview

-**Mention Synchronization** is a feature supported by **OpsHub Integration Manager** which allows users to synchronize the entity mentioned and user mentioned data from source end system to target end system.
+**Mention Synchronization** is a feature supported by **<code class="expression">space.vars.SITENAME</code>** which allows users to synchronize the entity mentioned and user mentioned data from source end system to target end system.

-End user can edit this **Mention Setting** in **OpsHub Integration Manager** to configure the mention sync option.
-This configuration is applicable to synchronization of entity mentioned. **OpsHub Integration Manager** supports three ways to synchronize the entity mentioned data to target end system.
+End user can edit this **Mention Setting** in **<code class="expression">space.vars.SITENAME</code>** to configure the mention sync option.
+This configuration is applicable to synchronization of entity mentioned. **<code class="expression">space.vars.SITENAME</code>** supports three ways to synchronize the entity mentioned data to target end system.

 ## Mention Configuration